kaapstorm/tedmagi_2024/src/2_the_story.rst

 That sounds a little snappier.

+I also want to stress that it's important that these two-dimensional cut-out "baddies" will be associated with real people.
+And those people need an obvious path to redemption, and support to help them to get there.
+They also need to be the hero of their own narrative.
+And maybe we need to give them a story to spell it out for them: A way in which their families can be supported while they transition to paying their fair share of tax, or move from lobbying legislators to allow more use of coal and oil, to lobbying them to invest in battery manufacturers.

 Is that enough to give people something to struggle for?

 To live for?
 There is a principle that every religion (`even Satanism`_)